smart-data-models/data-models/roadmap.md

 The Roadmap of the Smart Data Models Initiative is the following:

+* Integration of other well documented, adopted and open standards.
+Suggest [here](https://smartdatamodels.org/index.php/submit-an-issue-2/)

+* Integration with other tools like data spaces, open data portals, any tool for data sharing.
+Suggest [here](https://smartdatamodels.org/index.php/submit-an-issue-2/)

+* Creation of the pysmartdatamodels with all the attributes, data models and functions to extra info from them

-* There is an option in smartdatamodels.org for listing those [initiatives pending](https://smartdatamodels.org/index.php/smart-data-models-wish-list/)
+* There is an option in smartdatamodels.org for listing other [initiatives pending](https://smartdatamodels.org/index.php/smart-data-models-wish-list/)

-* Keep on mapping regulations and adapting to smart data models format.
-Suggest [here]()

-* Finish the integration of the testing tools for the decentralised approach of repositories.
-Done.
-Now second phase.

 * Automation of the testing tools to check consistency within the data models
   * Changing the data models to include all the comments in the json schema